klees/ILIAS/docs/documentation/input-processing.md

 ## Showcase: Input via Forms in the UI-Framework

-The libraries outline in the [State of the Art](#state-of-the-art) have been build to implement input via forms in the UI-Framework.
+The libraries outlined in [State of the Art](#state-of-the-art) have been build to implement input via forms in the UI-Framework.
 We thus want to use the form input in the UI-Framework as a showcase for the libraries and explain their cooperation with regards to the principles outlined in the [Core Considerations](#core-consideration).
-On the other hand, the current state of the form inputs might already hint at some potential for future improvements in the libraries an in general.
+On the other hand, the current state of the form-inputs might already hint at some potential for future improvements in the libraries as well as in general.
 The code presented in the following was discussed in [this PR](https://github.com/ILIAS-eLearning/ILIAS/pull/1189) and is now [part of the ILIAS-core](https://github.com/ILIAS-eLearning/ILIAS/blob/trunk/Modules/StudyProgramme/classes/class.ilObjStudyProgrammeSettingsGUI.php#L159).
 Since we want to show case how input data can be secured here, we refer to the explanation of the [Inputs in the UI-Framework](https://github.com/ILIAS-eLearning/ILIAS/tree/trunk/src/UI/Component/Inputi/README.md) for further explanation regarding visual aspects of the form.

 We first will have a look into [`ilObjStudyProgrammeSettingsGUI::update`](https://github.com/ILIAS-eLearning/ILIAS/blob/trunk/Modules/StudyProgramme/classes/class.ilObjStudyProgrammeSettingsGUI.php#L159) to get a general idea of the structure of the processing.
 The example is shortened a little to highlight the essentials, while comments are added for explanation: